DataDog/documentation/content/en/account_management/saml/troubleshooting.md

 - If you encounter an issue in Google's Admin Console, see [SAML app error messages][7].
 - If you encounter an issue in Active Directory, see [Debug SAML-based single sign-on to applications in Azure Active Directory][8].
+- If you encounter an issue in AuthO, see [Troubleshoot SAML Configurations][9].
-- If you encounter an issue in Azure, see [An app page shows an error message after the user signs in][9].
+- If you encounter an issue in Azure, see [An app page shows an error message after the user signs in][10].
+- If you encounter an issue in Google, see [Datadog cloud application][11].
-- If you encounter an issue in LastPass, see the [Datadog App Integration][10].
+- If you encounter an issue in LastPass, see the [Datadog App Integration][12].
+- If you encounter an issue in Okta, see [Receiving 404 error when attempting to sign into application][13].
+- If you encounter an issue in SafeNet, see [SafeNet Trusted Access for Datadog][14].

 ### Identity provider certificates